Grokzen/docker-redis-cluster/README.md

 Docker hub: https://hub.docker.com/r/grokzen/redis-cluster/

-Docker image with redis built and installed from source.
+Docker image with redis built and installed from source and a cluster is built.

-The main usage for this container is to test redis cluster code.
-For example in https://github.com/Grokzen/redis-py-cluster repo.
+The main primary use for this container is to test redis cluster code.
+Specially https://github.com/Grokzen/redis-py-cluster

+This repo is not intended to be a production quality docker build.
+It will also not be changed to use multiple containers or move away from supervisord, or to have support for different cluster managers, for example kubernetes, docker-ee or swarm.
+It will also not be made to handle persistent data between runs.
+However, any suggestions on improvements will be considered.

+The container is make to be quick and easy to start, use and run.

+## Redis instances inside the container

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.